[Home ] [Archive] [ فارسی ]

 ..

-An investigation into the relationship between internet addiction and time perspective in adolescents with ADHD in Kashan City in 1403
+The relationship between internet addiction and time perspective in adolescents with Attention-Deficit/Hyperactivity Disorder in Kashan, 2024

 Fatemeh Ameli Basiri , Zahra Zanjani * , Fatemeh Asarian

-Material and Methods: In this descriptive-correlational study, 136 adolescents diagnosed with ADHD by a psychiatrist were selected using purposive sampling and completed the Young Internet Addiction Test and the Zimbardo Time Perspective Inventory (ZTPI).
-Data analysis was performed using SPSS software.
+Methods: In this cross-sectional correlational study, 136 adolescents with ADHD, diagnosed by a psychiatrist, were recruited through purposive sampling from counseling centers in Kashan in 2024.
+Participants completed Young’s Internet Addiction Test (IAT) and the Zimbardo Time Perspective Inventory (ZTPI).
+Data were analyzed using Pearson’s correlation coefficient by SPSS.

 Type of Study: Research | Subject: General